 Episcopalians are invited to consider how their community might serve young adults—on and off college campuses—and apply for an Episcopal Church Young Adult and Campus Ministry grant for the 2024-25 academic year.

-The United Thank Offering (UTO) Board is pleased to announce the availability of its 2023 UTO Annual Grants, with a focus on the worldwide incarceration crisis.
-These grants are awarded for projects in The Episcopal Church and throughout the Anglican Communion, each year with a different focus.
+The United Thank Offering Board is pleased to announce the availability of its 2024 UTO Annual Grants, with a focus on projects that welcome and include “the stranger.”
+Application deadlines are Dec.
+1 for Anglican Communion partners and Jan.
+19 for dioceses of The Episcopal Church.

 Get updates about Grants and Scholarship opportunities